mdarocha/mdarocha.github.io/index.md

 You can email me at <a title="Email" href="#" data-email_b64="bWFyZWtAbWRhcm9jaGEucGwK"></a>.
 It's a catch-all address, so you can substitute the part before `@` for anything you like.
-It helps me organize my mail :wink:.
+It helps me organize my mail 😉.

 ## Some links